igoramadas/expresser/README.md

     # Renders output from the Metrics plugin.
     app.server.get "/metrics", (req, res) -> app.renderJson req, res, metrics.output()

 It seems pretty simple, right?
-Most configuration is done on the `settings.json` file.
-Paths, default views, server port, etc...
+Most configuration is done on a `settings.json` file...

+### Settings

+Settings for the app and all modules are loaded by the `settings.coffee` module.
+If you wish to customize any of these settings, please create a `settings.json` file on the root of your app folder with the specific keys and values.
+For more info please head to https://github.com/igoramadas/expresser/blob/master/docs/settings.md.

 # Main modules